I’m a political theorist at the University of Oxford.

 I am a member of Oxford Center for the Study of Social Justice and affiliated with the Machine Intelligence and Normative Theory Lab at Australian National University, and the Ethical Dating Online research network.

 The third major research interest concerns contractualism as a moral and political theory.
 In particular, I explore the ethical and political implications of understanding what we owe to each other as dependent on our social context.
-One of my project explores claims and duties under conditions of social uncertainty; how social change affects what expectations are reasonable to hold about the future, and how this impacts what we can ask of others.
+One of my projects explores claims and duties under conditions of social uncertainty; how social change affects what expectations are reasonable to hold about the future, and how this impacts what we can ask of others.
 Another outlines the duties of policymakers in the presence of unjust social norms and in pandemics.

-My research has been published or is forthcoming in American Political Science Review, Politics, Philosophy & Economics, European Journal of Political Theory, and Journal of Medical Ethics.
+My research has been published in ‘American Political Science Review’, ‘Politics, Philosophy & Economics‘, ‘European Journal of Political Theory’, and ‘Journal of Medical Ethics’.
 You can read the abstracts here.

-I am a contributing writer and a columnist for Scandinavia’s largest morning paper, Dagens Nyheter, where my editorials, essays, and critique have regularly appeared since 2013.
+I am a contributing writer for Scandinavia’s largest morning paper, Dagens Nyheter, where my columns, editorials, essays, and critique have regularly appeared since 2013.
 Before I started my DPhil, I was an editor at a publisher focused on popular philosophy and science.
 I have also worked as a political advisor and speechwriter in the Swedish Parliament, focusing in particular on foreign affairs, defence policy, and the European Union.
 Before that I was a trainee at the Swedish Ministry for Foreign Affairs.

 My CV and academic references can be provided on request.
 You can contact me at elsa.kugelberg[at]politics.ox.ac.uk.
-Speaking or writing proposals are very welcome.

 .